Best Top Ten Average

 Grower of the Year Award

-This award will be given to the grower or “team” (as defined within Article 2, Section 1 of the GPC Rules) who accumulates the most total pounds combined from three official fruit weighed at multiple sanctioned GPC events (only Premium registration levels will be eligible for this award).
+This award will be given to the grower or “team” (as defined within Article 2, Section 1 of the GPC Rules) who accumulates the most total pounds combined from three official fruit weighed at multiple sanctioned GPC events.

-The GPC will recognize the top three official fruit entered at a minimum of two separate sanctioned GPC events, providing the two fruits weighed at the same event are one pumpkin and one squash.
-A grower may enter in more than two GPC events but only the three heaviest fruit will count.
+The GPC will recognize the top three official fruit entered at a minimum of three separate sanctioned GPC events.
+A grower may enter in more than three GPC events but only the three heaviest fruit will count .
 The grower must be present with their fruit at all events to be eligible.

 Grower Gen 2 Jackets & Patches